jonnytdavies/waste-recycle-MS4/README.md

 [![Build Status](https://travis-ci.org/jonnytdavies/waste-recycle-MS4.svg?branch=master)](https://travis-ci.org/jonnytdavies/waste-recycle-MS4)

 # Junk To Your Trunk - Code Institute Milestone Project 4

+You can view the running project on Heroku [here](https://junk-to-your-trunk.herokuapp.com/)
 ## Junk To Your Trunk Full-Stack E-commerce Website
 This project is based on a newfound passion of my Father’s to reduce waste.
 He is focusing on corporate sustainability and finding ways to reduce commercial waste, particularly waste materials that are usually sent to landfill.
 The purpose of this website is to create a platform where people who have waste materials, such as brick and wood can post to the community to find out if anyone else has a use for such materials before they pay for them to be sent to landfill.